 VEGA West Coast Wilderness

 VEGA (KINES 089 — Student Wilderness Experience) is for first-year students coming to University Park campus, and takes place in Olympic National Park, Washington.
-Students will meet their group leaders at the Seattle-Tacoma International Airport, where they will embark on six days and five nights of a coastal wilderness expedition.
-This trip culminates with a day of sea kayaking in the morning and mountain biking in the afternoon.
+Students will meet their group leaders at the Seattle-Tacoma International Airport, where they will embark on five days of a coastal or mountain wilderness expedition.
+This trip culminates with a day of sea kayaking.